-My children toppled one by one with various degrees of ‘I feel a bit coldy-ish’ to ’40 degrees and migraines’.
+My children toppled with various degrees of ‘I feel a bit coldy-ish’ to ’40 degrees and migraines’.
 The theoretically least vulnerable was hit hardest.
 The most vulnerable child had middling symptoms.
 There was no obvious pattern; perhaps instead a complex mishmash of different exposures, vaccine timing, immune response and sheer dumb luck.

 We drank a lot of tea and lost a lot of planned activities.

 The Gold D of E hike went first.
 My half-recovered son hoicked his pack on to his back, stared out of the window, and then pulled a reality face: 80km hill-hike under load?
 CANCELLED.